medaniel93/DigitalAthenaeus/homer/workflow.md

 1. Identify the Kaibel citation to Athenaeus.
 	- For example, there is a Homeric quotation at (Causabon) 9c.
 	- That corresponds to Kaible 1.16 (cf. p.
 20 in Kaibel's printed edition).
+1. Find that passage in the file `draft-ath.xml`.
-1. Identify the citation to Homer. **Check these!
-They may be wrong in the document**.
+1. Identify the citation to Homer.
 	- The quotation from Athenaeus 1.16 is at *Iliad* 24.262.
+1. **Look carefully at the text of Athenaeus, the Homeric text, and all citations.**
 1. On the GitHub site, click to edit file `htr.csv`.
 1. Enter data (see below).
 1. When you are done, click "Commit Changes".